memgraph/memgraph/docs/user_technical/open-cypher.md

  `head`       | Returns the first element of a list.
  `last`       | Returns the last element of a list.
  `properties` | Returns the properties of a node or an edge.
- `size`       | Returns the number of elements in a list.
+ `size`       | Returns the number of elements in a list or a map.
+When given a string it returns the number of characters.
+When given a path it returns the number of expansions (edges) in that path.
  `toBoolean`  | Converts the argument to a boolean.
  `toFloat`    | Converts the argument to a floating point number.
  `toInteger`  | Converts the argument to an integer.